 It is just a layering of similar size slices and connecting them with hot glue.
 Starting with one (step 1), layer on five (step 2) and then layer on four (step 3).
 For step four, cut them in half using a pair of scissors.
 It helps to follow the grain of the wood.
 Hold them in place at an angle until the glue dries and it stays in place.
 For the final step (step 5), fill it in with smaller slices to make the center of the rosette.

-Tip one – I was a little heavy on the glue and so you could see some if later.
+– I was a little heavy on the glue and so you could see some if later.
 Next time, I would be a little lighter handed with the glue.

-Tip Two – If you are going to put this wreath outside, don’t use hot glue as it will not hold up in the sun.
+– If you are going to put this wreath outside, don’t use hot glue as it will not hold up in the sun.
 Use an outdoor safe glue and prop up each layer as it dries.